 Dr Emma D. Watkins is a Lecturer in Criminology at Roehampton University.
 She completed her PhD at the University of Liverpool, as part of the Digital Panopticon.
-Research interests include: life-course analysis and data-linkage, youth offending and youth justice and crime history.
+Research interests include: life-course analysis and data-linkage, and historical criminology.

 Emma giving a paper at the Crime Historians Conference at The University of Edinburgh 2016

 Watkins, E D (2020) Life Courses of Young Convicts Transported to Van Diemen’s Land, (London: Bloomsbury).

 Watkins, E D. & Godfrey, B. (2018) Criminal Children: Researching Juvenile Offenders 1820-1920, (Pen & Sword).